hnhdigital-os/php-linode-api/README.md

 us-east-1a (US)
 ```

-Calling the `get` method directly returns an array from the endpoint.
+Calling the `get` method directly on this same class will return an array of the values from the same endpoint.

 ```php
 $result = (new Region('us-east-1a'))->get();